-There is no dollar limit to the amount of a cashiers check.
+There is no dollar limit on the amount of a cashiers check.

 You must specify who the cashiers check is being written to at the time of purchase.

-You can also request to withdraw your funds in the form of a, “money order,” which is also guaranteed by the Credit Union, and therefore is also sometimes preferred by some merchants.
+You can also request to withdraw your funds in the form of a “money order,” which is also guaranteed by the Credit Union.
 While you do purchase a money order for a specific dollar amount, it is different than a cashiers check in that you do not have to specify who it is being written to at the time that you purchase it.

 Each money order may be written out for a maximum of $1,500.